Karl Walser

 Karl Edmund Walser (April 8, 1877, Teufen - September 28, 1943, Bern) was a Swiss painter, stage designer, illustrator, muralist, and artist.
-He was the older brother, by one year, of the writer Robert Walser, and provided illustrations for Robert's first book Fritz Kocher's Aufsätze (1904).
+He was the older brother, by one year, of the writer Robert Walser, and provided illustrations or cover art for 11 of Robert's books, including his first book Fritz Kocher's Aufsätze (1904).
 He was a close friend of German expressionist painter Max Beckmann, who strongly influenced his work.

-Life and career
+Personal life

-Karl Walser was born in Teufen, on April 8, 1877, to Adolf Walser and Elisa Marti Walser who had 7 children.
+Karl Walser was born in Teufen, on April 8, 1877, to Adolf Walser and Elisa Marti Walser, who were shopowners and sold items including costume jewelry and toys, and who were part of a growing middle class.
+They had 8 children including Karl.
 He grew up in Biel.

+In 1910 he married Hedwig Agnes Czarnetzki Walser (1885-1987), a bookkeeper and seamstress.